{{ summaryLabel }}

 FAQ:

-A child subnet must start on a valid CIDR boundary for its block size.
-If the next free address is not aligned, addresses are skipped and counted as a gap.
+Each child subnet must begin on a valid CIDR boundary for its block size.
+When the next available address is not aligned for the selected child prefix, the skipped addresses are counted as Gap.

 Glossary:

-The larger IPv4 block from which child subnets are allocated.
+The larger IPv4 CIDR range from which child subnets are allocated.

 Child subnet